howerj/bit-serial/readme.md

 Cleans up the project.

-## CPU Specification
+# CPU Specification

 A quick overview of the features *bcpu*:

 * A 16/12-bit CPU
-* Can address 4096 16-bit values of program memory.
+* Can address 4096 16-bit values of program memory, and 8192 16-byte values
+(including the 4096 16-bit values of program memory) of data and memory mapped input/output.
 * An accumulator design
-* As it is a [bit serial CPU][] it processes data a bit at a time, the processor stays in each state for 16 clock cycles.
+* As it is a [bit-serial CPU][] it processes data a bit at a time, the processor stays in each state for 16 clock cycles.
 A single instruction is fetched and executed in 51-68 ((16 + 1)\*3 to (16 + 1) \* 4) clock cycles.
 * Has add-with-carry, subtract with borrow flag, rotate and shift left/right